 Dr. Jamie Koufman conducted a study in 2010 to measure the level of acids in various baby foods.
 Over 30 varieties of baby food were studied, and the results monitored pH levels and identified which acids were added to the food.

 Not surprisingly, the baby foods highest in acid content were fruits such as prunes, apples, pears, and applesauce combinations—while the foods lowest in acid content consisted of starchy vegetables or grains such as potatoes, corn, green beans, and rice combinations.
 Even though the acids found in fruits are naturally occurring, parents should be mindful not to overfeed these, as the acids still have an effect on the delicate digestive systems of infants.

 While some foods are more acidic than others, store bought baby foods often have acid added.
 Ingredients such as ascorbic acid and citric acid can often be found in the ingredients list.
-Acid reflux is painful for individuals of any age, and it is definitely worth the effort to avoid feeding your baby foods that can cause this condition.
+Acid reflux is painful for people of any age, and it’s definitely worth the effort to avoid feeding your baby foods that can cause this condition.

 Why choose organic?

 All of the concerns discussed so far also apply to store bought organic baby food.
-A certified organic baby food does not guarantee that the contents are actually the healthiest option for your baby.
+A certified organic baby food doesn’t guarantee that the contents are actually the healthiest option for your baby.
 Parents still need to be educated on the issues and learn to read and understand labels.

 The benefits offered by certified organic baby food are the same as those of adult foods.
 Most of the ingredients in organic baby food are grown or produced according to certified organic standards.

 For produce, that means fruits, vegetables and grains are grown without the use of synthetic pesticides, herbicides or fertilizers.
 If the baby food contains animal products, these are raised on feed and in environments that are similarly free of these inputs.
 Importantly, animals are not treated with hormones and antibiotics.